Britain Races To Vaccine Target As Germany Warns Hardest Days Ahead - UrduPoint

 The coming weeks will be "the hardest phase of the pandemic" so far, she said, with hospitals stretched to their limits.
 More than 1.9 million people have been infected so far, with almost 17,000 new cases in Germany since Saturday.

-Belgium also passed a significant threshold Sunday, topping 20,000 deaths, more than half in retirement care homes, health officials said.
+Belgium also passed a significant threshold, topping 20,000 deaths, more than half in retirement care homes, health officials said.

+In France, where there has been criticism of the slow pace of vaccinations, more than 50,000 doses of the Moderna vaccine were due to arrive on Monday, Health Minister Olivier Veran said.

+-- Vaccine examples -- With vaccines deemed the only way to end to the health crisis, governments across the globe are ramping up inoculations while being forced to reintroduce economically painful shutdowns and restrictions to curb the virus spread.